srinathsai/SQL-performing-using-pyspark/README.md

 STEPS OF EXECUTION :- FOLLOW THE ATTACHED README PDF.

 CONCLUSION:-
-With the help of pyspark a SQL query of grouping by two coloumns ikn which average of toeflScore along with major has been generated.
+With the help of pyspark a SQL query of grouping by two coloumns in which average of toeflScore along with major has been generated.